Mmesek/mmesek.github.io/content/Journal/Interrail 2024/Day 5/index.md

 Sadly, I was a little bit overpacked and needed to repack before considering adding any more stuff so I passed on getting it.
 Nice souvenir but I didn't want it get destroyed like [chocolate](../day-2#chocoversum).

 While I was checking in, another guy came to ask about a towel.
-Staff said it's like 6€ or so however you don't rent it but buy it and get to keep it.
+Staff said it's like 8€ or so however you don't rent it but buy it and get to keep it.
+Guy asked to make sure he got it right and said he'll take two.
 It seemed relatively big and I so don't have space in backpack D:

 Room I was in appeared to be empty.
 Sweet.
 Rested for a while, which was mostly composed of attempting to bring myself to a usable state, charged my phone, and then set out to explore the evening city past 9 pm.

+Once I was running through the forest toward the metro, a small dog jumped out of nowhere, barking.
+Ah...
+Knew I should've taken a turn earlier instead...
+Dog's owner tightened his grip over dog's leash and appologised.

 # Dinner